We receive a high number of housing applications daily. Please allow us 10 working days to process your application.

 Further information

-Once your application has been processed you will receive a letter which may ask you to provide us with further information.
-You can email this direct to our Housing Allocations Inbox.
+Once your application has been processed, you may receive a letter which could ask you to provide us with additional information.
+You can upload this information directly through the customer portal.

 Your application will remain closed until you have provided this information to us – please do not reapply whilst you wait.